Contractible subshifts

 \begin{definition} A subshift $X \subset \Sigma^G$ is \emph{contractible} if there is a homotopy between the two projections $\pi_1, \pi_2 : X \times X \to X$. \end{definition}

 We show in Section~\ref{sec:ContractibilityInAT} that this corresponds to the standard notion of contractibility in algebraic topology.

 Unwrapping the definition, we see that this means precisely what we wrote above: a subshift $X$ is contractible if there is a continuous, shift-commuting map $h : I \times X \times X \to X$ such that $h(\bar 0, x, y) = x$, and $h(\bar 1, x, y) = y$.
-We call such $h$ a \emph{contraction homotopy}, though it is also natural to see it as a \emph{gluing morphism}.
+We call such $h$ a \emph{contraction homotopy}, or a \emph{gluing morphism}.